Grant Compliance and Administration

 COVID-19 and Federal Grant Funds

-The Coronavirus (COVID-19) Support and Guidance page also links to a COVID-19 and CARES Act Funding FAQ that provides important information about potential COVID-19 related costs that may be eligible for reimbursement with the CARES Act LEA grant and how to be properly documenting those costs now to be prepared for when the grant is available.
+COVID-19 and CARES Act Funding FAQ: Provides important information about potential COVID-19 related costs that may be eligible for reimbursement with the CARES Act LEA grant.

 All Grants Administration Division deadlines and due dates for grant applications and expenditure reports were adjusted to account for the operational disruptions caused by COVID-19.
 For details, refer to Universal Errata #1, also linked to the TEA Grant Opportunities page.

 USDE Waiver of Federal Fiscal Requirements

 TEA received approval of its expedited fiscal waiver request from USDE on April 10, 2020.
 Part of the expedited waiver process is to follow-up with USDE on any public comments received on the waiver application.
 The TTAA letter posted on the agency web site gives LEAs and the public the opportunity to provide comments on the agency’s latest federal grant waiver request.
 Note that an additional waiver request, as discussed in the Federal Funding and Grants FAQ has also been submitted, but will be a slower review process.

 The department is responsible for managing all discretionary and formula grants, ensuring the agency’s compliance with the fiscal requirements of federal grants, and conducting monitoring and grant reviews of federal grant subrecipients.
 The functions of each of its divisions are described in more detail below.